TDG-Platform/docs/ENVI_ClassificationSmoothing.md

 kernel_size                |           3           |    any odd number >= 3          | Specify an odd number with the smoothing kernel size.
-The minimum value is 3 pixels, and the default value is 3 pixels. input_raster_band_grouping  |  N/A | string  | A string name indentify which band grouping to use for the task. input_raster_metadata  | N/A  |  string  |  A string dictionary for overridding the raster metadata.
+The minimum value is 3 pixels, and the default value is 3 pixels. input_raster_band_grouping  |  N/A | string  | A string name indentify which band grouping to use for the task. input_raster_metadata  | N/A  |  string  |  A string dictionary for overridding the raster metadata. output_raster_uri_filename  |  False  | A string with the filename of the output raster specified.

 ### Advanced